louluangxay/beautiful-project/index.md

 ## How about a link?

-And of course some text, and maybe [a link to https://datasci.columbian.gwu.edu/](https://datasci.columbian.gwu.edu/)
+And of course some text, and maybe [a link to LendingClub website](https://www.lendingclub.com/info/statistics.action)

 ## Or some code?